Sketch (2024 film)

-Sketch is a 2024 American fantasy comedy horror film written and directed by Seth Worley.
+Sketch is a 2024 American fantasy comedy film written and directed by Seth Worley.
 The film stars Tony Hale and D'Arcy Carden.
 The film was released to theatres on August 6, 2025, and received positive reviews from critics.

 Plot

 Taylor Wyatt is a widowed father who hopes to sell his house with the help of his real estate agent sister Liz.
 His son Jack is an adventurous gamer and his daughter Amber is an aspiring artist who frequently draws in her sketchbook.
 Amber's violent, monstrous sketches cause trouble at school, but the school therapist recommends that she continue drawing as a means to channel her anger.
 One day, Jack trips while out in the woods outside his house and breaks his phone and injures his hand.
 He accidentally drops his phone into a nearby pond, but after retrieving it he notices that the phone is magically repaired and the scrapes on his hand have vanished.
 Jack secretly continues testing the pond's powers with more items, capturing his sister's attention.
 She follows Jack into the woods where her sketchbook — containing various genocidal monsters — accidentally falls into the pond.

 The next day, the family notices strange yellow spots resembling bird droppings on their window, which Jack fears is an indicator that Amber's monsters have become alive as a result of their depictions making contact with the pond.
 He tries to explain the pond's power to his father but Taylor dismisses him.
 Amber's monsters proceed to haunt the town, exhibiting powers consistent with Amber's attribution of them in her sketchbook, including arachnid eyeballs named "eyeders" which canonically steal people's belongings.